MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-226-Truth-Lending-Regulation-Z/subpart-E-Special-Rules-Certain-Home-Mortgage-Transactions/section-226.43.md

 (7) An extension of credit that is a refinancing secured by a first lien, with refinancing defined as in 12 CFR 1026.20(a) (except that the creditor need not be the original creditor or a holder or servicer of the original obligation), provided that the refinancing meets the following criteria:

-(i) Either -
+(i) Either—

 (A) The credit risk of the refinancing is retained by the person that held the credit risk of the existing obligation and there is no commitment, at consummation, to transfer the credit risk to another person; or

 (B) The refinancing is insured or guaranteed by the same Federal government agency that insured or guaranteed the existing obligation;

-(ii) The regular periodic payments under the refinance loan do not -
+(ii) The regular periodic payments under the refinance loan do not—

 (A) Cause the principal balance to increase;